87tana/NLP_SentimentAnalysis/README.md

     <p style="text-align: center ;">Photo created by autor</p>
 </div>

-## Data Cleaning and Text Preprocessing
+## Data Cleaning, Text Preprocessing, and Feature Engineering
-The dataset underwent cleaning to remove redundancies, resulting in 69.3% of the original reviews for further study.

-Text preprocessing is a vital step in preparing the reviews for sentiment analysis.
-This involves removing URLs, HTML tags, punctuation, numeric values, emotions, and special characters.
-Additionally, stemming and Part-of-Speech (PoS) tagging are applied to refine the processed text.
+Retaining 69.3% of the original reviews after comprehensive cleaning involves removing redundancies, performing URL removal, HTML tag elimination, punctuation, numeric values, emotions, and special character preprocessing.
+Additionally, the introduction of the "Usefulness" feature, derived from the ratio of "Helpfulness Numerator" to "Helpfulness Denominator," enhances the overall effectiveness of user reviews.

 ## Feature Engineering